simasch/vaadin-jooq-template/README.md

 # Vaadin/jOOQ Template

+## Introduction

-Template Project that shows how to integrate Vaadin and jOOQ.
+This is a template project that shows how to integrate [Vaadin](https://vaadin.com) and [jOOQ](https://jooq.org) and how to test it with [Karibu Testing](https://github.com/mvysny/karibu-testing) and [Playwright](https://playwright.dev).

-It uses Testcontainers, for generating the jOOQ classes and integration testing and Flyway for the database migrations.
+It uses [Testcontainers](https://testcontainers.com), for generating the jOOQ classes and integration testing and Flyway for the database migrations.

 This project can be used as a starting point to create your own Vaadin application with jOOQ.
 It contains all the necessary configuration and some examples to get you started.

-## Running the application
+## Running the Application

 To run the application with a database started by Testcontainers simply start from your IDE `TestVjApplication`.